 In the beginning, I came there [FCC] and no one understood me.
-I explained to them that I want to discuss issues…and preferably in Russian, because perhaps I can relate my problems in Hebrew, but I won't understand what they will tell me… and at that time I was unable to receive this help because there was no Russian-speaking social worker.
-Only after a year and a half, they contacted me when a Russian-speaking social worker arrived and she invited me to join the group.
+I explained to them that I want to discuss issues…and preferably in Russian, because even if I can communicate my problems in Hebrew, I won’t understand what they will tell me… and at that time I was unable to receive this help because there weren’t any Russian-speaking social workers.
+Only after a year and a half, they contacted me when a Russian-speaking social worker arrived, and she invited me to join the group.
 (Marina)

-It is indicated that the need to receive help in the Russian language stems not only from family members' objective lingual difficulties but also from an emotional need.
-Some of the participants who are fluent Hebrew speakers also described their preference to communicate in Russian in stressful and crisis situations:
+Participants indicated that the need to receive help in the Russian language stems not only from objective linguistic difficulties, but also from an emotional need.
+Some of the participants who were fluent Hebrew speakers also described their preference to communicate in Russian in stressful and crisis situations:

-In my work (psychologist), I am confronted with situations in which the client speaks Hebrew quite well, but when I ask him which social worker he would prefer, he says he prefers a Russian speaker.
-That's how it is…they are afraid that perhaps they won't understand something.
-They want to explain, but the topic of illness is so difficult that even the familiar Hebrew words escape their memory because it's extremely emotional….
+In my work (as a psychologist), I am confronted with situations in which the client speaks Hebrew quite well, but when I ask him which social worker he would prefer, he says he prefers a Russian speaker.
+That’s how it is…they are afraid that perhaps they won’t understand something.
+They want to explain, but the topic of illness is so difficult that even the familiar Hebrew words escape their memory because it’s extremely emotional….
 We experienced the same thing, when we began to participate in the group, we preferred Russian.
-I didn't care that much, but my husband said that he wants to discuss this extremely sensitive matter only in Russian, even though he knows Hebrew.
+I didn’t care that much, but my husband said that he wants to discuss this extremely sensitive matter only in Russian, even though he knows Hebrew.
 (Daria)

-The additional advantage of lingual accessibility in the group is the bond that is formed with the counselor/group leader and his ability to serve as a lingual mediator between family caregivers and the mental health services where their adult children are treated:
+The additional advantage of having a group that was linguistically accessible was the bond that was formed with the group leader, and her ability to serve as a mediator between caregivers and the mental health providers of their adult children:

-I can't converse with any of her staff members because they are all Hebrew-speakers and for me this is a real problem and barrier.
-I even asked Olga (the counselor/group leader) to contact the protected housing in order to understand what's going on there.
-And there's nobody there that can translate to Russian.
-And even if there is a translator, very often it's just not that…because translation doesn't always get across and reflect the entire situation.
-So Olga helps me out a lot in these situations because I can rely on her.
+I can’t converse with any of her staff members because they are all Hebrew speakers and for me this is a real problem and barrier.
+I even asked Olga (the group leader) to contact the people working in protected housing so that I could understand what’s going on there.
+There’s nobody there that can translate to Russian.
+And even if there is a translator, very often it’s just not quite correct…because translation doesn’t always get everything across or reflect the entire situation.
+So, Olga helps me out a lot in these situations because I can rely on her.
 (Karina)

-From lack of information to acquiring new mental health knowledge
+From a lack of information to acquiring new mental health knowledge

-Participation in the group contributed to a change in the participants' cognitive level in that it became an area of learning and acquiring vital knowledge that reshaped attitudes concerning the mental health field.
-Most of the mothers stated that until they began to participate in the group, they severely lacked available information regarding existing services and rights in the mental health field.
+Participation in the group contributed to a change in the participants‘ cognitive understanding, as it became a space in which they learned and acquired vital knowledge that reshaped their attitudes toward the mental health field.
+Most of the mothers stated that, until they began to participate in the group, they severely lacked information regarding existing services and rights in the mental health field.
 They felt that this situation hindered the recovery processes of their dear ones and intensified the burden imposed on them as family members: